-We review your ad content to ensure that your ads are approved by both RollWorks and by our partner networks.
+We review your Ad content to ensure that your Ads are approved by both RollWorks and by our partner networks.
 These creative requirements are important for any campaign.
-Our policies apply to both your ad and website images.
+Our policies apply to both your Ad and the images on your website.

 Any content used in your ads or website must be appropriate for all ages.
 We can't move forward with approval if your ads contain nudity, graphic language, or adult concepts.

 We can't approve any ads that depict alcohol or alcohol consumption.

 Before and After Images

 Before and After images are not permitted in any ads.
 Ads linking to landing pages with before and after imagery will be subject to review, and any ads that link to pages containing nude or graphic content will be rejected.